umdcs/partStagingAndTracking/README.md

 # united_pipeline

+This application tracks the seven stages of develop on each piece within a job for United Piping, Inc. The app has different functionality for clients and managers.

+Android Studio version 2.3.1

+The application is meant to be used in conjuction with a Node.js server that runs on akka.d.umn.edu:3317 (131.212.41.37:3317).

 Testing
 Alex's unit test:
 -   Tests both the JobProgress and JobHours functions, along with a very basic test of ensuring that job creation takes place and amount of pieces is correct.